michigandaily/cookie/README.md

 ## Using this template

 Click the green "Use this template" button to create a new instance of the `cookie` template.
-Then, clone the new instance and run `make init` to initialize the project.
+Then, clone the new instance and run `yarn install` to initialize the project.

 You can use `yarn dev` to start a development server and `yarn build` to build production-ready files into `dist/`.